Big Tech Has Been Trying to Steal My Job for Decades. So What?

 Impact on Assignment Design

-Personally, I’m not too concerned about the impact of AI on art and design, and I plan to encourage my students to explore the good, the bad, and the ugly that AI-driven design tools have to offer.
-If I find that AI lets them do something faster than they could before, I have plenty of ideas for new learning objectives and assignments that would’ve been too ambitious in the past.
+I get why these feel like our only options at times, but there are plenty of shades of gray to be explored.
+Personally, I’m not convinced that AI will kill creativity and critical thinking, and I plan to encourage my students to explore the good, the bad, and the ugly that generative AI tools have to offer.
+If I find that AI lets them automate tedious tasks or do certain things faster than they could before, I have plenty of ideas for new learning objectives and assignments that would’ve been too ambitious in the past.